synadia-io/nex/README.md

 * [node](./internal/node) - Service running on a NEX node.
 Exposes a control API, starts/stops firecracker processes, communicates with the agent inside each process.
 * [nex](./nex) - CLI for communicating with NEX nodes
 * [tui](./nex/tui) - Interactive user interface for viewing the status of NEX nodes in a terminal.
 BETA feature, not yet fully functional.

+## Telemetry Data
+Nex comes prewired with [OpenTelemetry](https://opentelemetry.io) support for traces and metrics.
+In order to enable OTel support, you will first need to provide the Nex node with access to an OTel exporter.
+We have provided a docker-compose solution for local development.
+In order to start the OTel evironment, you will need navigate to the `_scripts/otel` directory and run `docker compose up`.
+The following ports will be exposed:
+- Web UI (grafana)      -> :14524
+- OTel Collector (grpc) -> :24317
+- OTel Collector (http) -> :24318
+In order to view the metrics and traces, you will need to navigate to `http://localhost:14524` in your browser.

 ## Contributing
 For information on how to contribute to Nex, please read our [contributing](./CONTRIBUTING.md) guide.